schemaanalyst/schemaanalyst/README.md

 databases.
 You will not be able to convert SQL code to Java without either purchasing a license of the [General SQL Parser](http://www.sqlparser.com/shopping.php) or generating your own Java code.
-Removing General SQL Parser is what allows us to release this product free and open-source!
-We have included a number of sample schema to use with
-SchemaAnalyst: the original `.sql` files can be found in the `schemaanalyst/casestudies/schema` directory, while the converted `.java` files can be found in the `schemaanalyst/build/classes/main/parsedcasestudy/` directory after compiling the system.
+Removing General SQL Parser is what allowed us to release this tool free and open-source!
+We have included a number of sample schema to use with SchemaAnalyst.
+The original `.sql` files can be found in the `schemaanalyst/casestudies/schema/` directory, while the converted `.java` files can be found in the `schemaanalyst/build/classes/main/parsedcasestudy/` directory after compiling the system.